Did You Know...

 - Because we can teach language as we teach reading.

-Early literacy skills can effectively promote language development, improve vocabulary, and even enhance conversational skills for many autistic children who struggle with language comprehension and expression, which can significantly impact their reading ability. - Literacy opens a world of opportunities in school and life.
+Early literacy skills can effectively promote language development, improve vocabulary, and even enhance conversational skills for many autistic children who find language comprehension and expression difficult, which can affect how easily they learn to read. - Literacy opens a world of opportunities in school and life.

 - How autistic children learn to read.